 - Remove gnocchi with fine mesh strainer or a slotted spoon.
 Transfer gnocchi to either the pan with the tomato sauce or large serving bowl if tossing with the pesto sauce.
 Follow instructions below for adding your preferred sauce.

-- Blend the ingredients, stopping once or twice to scrape down the sides.
+- Blend the ingredients until you have your desired consistency.
+You may need to stop once or twice to scrape down the sides.

-- Tip into a bowl and stir through the parmesan.
+- Tip into a bowl and stir through the remainder of the cheese.
 Have a taste to check seasoning.